arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="Objectives" />
 ### Objectives ###

+In this hands-on lab, you will learn how to:

 - Create a Windows Azure Media Service
 - Manage media content: upload, encode and stream media
 - Programmatically upload, encode and stream content